lijoabraham-zz/vuejs-quiz-app/README.md

 # Vue.js Basic Quiz App

-This is a basic Vue.js app using various vue utilities.
+This is a basic Vue.js app using various utilities/libraries.

+Below are the various libraries used in the app.

+ - [Vuetify](https://vuetifyjs.com/en/) - Vuetify is a Vue UI Library with beautifully handcrafted Material Components.
+ - [Vue Router](https://router.vuejs.org/) - Vue Router is the official router for Vue.js.
+ - [Vuex](https://vuex.vuejs.org/) - Vuex is a state management pattern + library for Vue.js applications.
+ - [Axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js.
+ - [Charts](https://vue-chartjs.org/) - vue-chartjs is a wrapper for [Chart.js](https://github.com/chartjs/Chart.js) in Vue.

 ## Installation